DVRM65/noahide-faq/README.md

 # Noahidism Frequently Asked Questions

-This file documents frequently asked questions about Noahidism from the *[Judaism and Noahidism Discord server](https://discord.gg/VndhjgXM)*.
+This README documents frequently asked questions about Noahidism from the *[Judaism and Noahidism Discord server](https://discord.gg/VndhjgXM)*.

 In general, the answers to the questions below are derived from Rabbi Moshe Weiner's [Divine Code book](https://asknoah.org/books/the-divine-code).
 As such, if you have any follow up questions or questions not listed here, please consult the book.

 ## What is a Noahide
-A Noahide is a non-jew (gentile) who observes the 7 Noahide laws of the Torah and is a believer in the God of Abraham, the God of Isaac, and the God of Jacob.
+A Noahide is a non-jew (gentile) who observes the 7 Noahide laws of the Torah and is a believer in the God of Abraham, Isaac and Jacob.

 The 7 laws are:
 1. ***Avodah Zarah*** Not to worship idols.